Section 8 of the Constitution Act, 1867

-Section 8 of the Constitution Act, 1867 (article 8 de la Loi constitutionnelle de 1867) is a provision of the Constitution of Canada requiring a census every ten years.
+Section 8 of the Constitution Act, 1867 (article 8 de la Loi constitutionnelle de 1867) is a provision of the Constitution of Canada that requires a national census every ten years.

-The Constitution Act, 1867 is the constitutional statute which established Canada.
-Originally named the British North America Act, 1867, the Act continues to be the foundational statute for the Constitution of Canada, although it has been amended many times since 1867.
-It is now recognised as part of the supreme law of Canada.
+The Constitution Act, 1867 is the constitutional statute that established Canada.
+Originally enacted by the British Parliament under the name the British North America Act, 1867, it remains the foundational statute of the Constitution of Canada and forms part of the supreme law of the country.
+Following Patriation of the Constitution in 1982, the Act was renamed the Constitution Act, 1867 and may since be amended only in Canada, under the amending formula set out in the Constitution Act, 1982.

 Constitution Act, 1867

 The Constitution Act, 1867 is part of the Constitution of Canada and thus part of the supreme law of Canada.
-The Act sets out the constitutional framework of Canada, including the structure of the federal government and the powers of the federal government and the provinces.
-It was the product of extensive negotiations between the provinces of British North America at the Charlottetown Conference in 1864, the Quebec Conference in 1864, and the London Conference in 1866.
-Those conferences were followed by consultations with the British government in 1867.
-The Act was then enacted in 1867 by the British Parliament under the name the British North America Act, 1867.
-In 1982 the Act was brought under full Canadian control through the Patriation of the Constitution, and was renamed the Constitution Act, 1867.
-Since Patriation the Act can only be amended in Canada, under the amending formula set out in the Constitution Act, 1982.
+The Act sets out the constitutional framework of Canada, including the structure of the federal government and the distribution of powers between the federal government and the provinces.
+It was the product of extensive negotiations among the provinces of British North America at the Charlottetown Conference in 1864, the Quebec Conference in 1864, and the London Conference in 1866, followed by consultations with the British government in 1867.
+The Act was enacted by the British Parliament in 1867 and brought under full Canadian control through Patriation in 1982, at which point it was renamed.
+Since Patriation, the Act may be amended only in Canada under the formula set out in the Constitution Act, 1982.